phoebila/121-Final-Project/README.md

   4. We're going to be using JavaScript to TypeScript for our final project.

 ## Outlook
-We're hoping to create the best game ever and make a million dollars.
-We want to replace Brace with our game.
+- We are hoping to create something publishable, and eventually host our project on itch.io.
+- The hardest or riskiest part of the project is the impending shift from JavaScript to TypeScript.
+- We are hoping to learn how to each specialize within respective responsibilities so that we can provide the greatest benefit to our team based on the roles we chose.